Certified Arbitrator Program

 What is the Certified Arbitrator Program?

 The Certified Arbitrator Program was created to serve Tier 2 Civil cases to aid in the speedy and efficient resolution of those matters where desired.
-Certified Arbitrators serve pursuant to Administrative Order 2020-071 and were created to better serve civil litigants during the exceptional conditions of the COVID-19 public health emergency and the ensuing period of transition to normal court operations.
+Certified Arbitrators serve pursuant to Administrative Order 2020-106 and were created to better serve civil litigants during the exceptional conditions of the COVID-19 public health emergency and the ensuing period of transition to normal court operations.
 More information can be found in the Tier 2 Arbitration Pilot Program informational sheet.

 Interested in Serving as a Certified Arbitrator?